 It also massively overlooks the factors that led to the creation of the first Silicon Valley.2

-Let’s not pretend that we can re-create any one of those inputs in New Zealand at short notice, let alone all of them.
+Let’s not pretend that we can re-create any one of those inputs in New Zealand, let alone all of them.

 And, even if we could … then we’d be Silicon Valley.

 What people pushing this idea really want is all of the good bits of Silicon Valley but without all of the bad bits.
 This is a little like hoping that your kids will inherit all of your favourable traits but none of your vices.

 To pick one example: You sometimes hear people saying we need to embrace failure like Americans do.
 You rarely hear those same people say we need to tolerate success like Americans do.
 But they are two sides of the same coin.
 Viva la inequality, eh!